hackergrrl/pi-voice-command-google/README.md

 ## Setup

 1. Install NodeJS 8.x.x or newer.
 2. Follow Step 1 and Step 2 [on this Google Speech API quickstart page](https://cloud.google.com/speech-to-text/docs/quickstart-protocol).
-You'll need to have the `GOOGLE_APPLICATION_CREDENTIALS` environment variable set when running your node process.
+Save the JSON file it gives you somewhere handy.
 3. Have ALSA set up for audio.
 If the `arecord` command is not available, you might need a package like `alsa-utils`.
 4. Run `npm install pi-voice-command-google` to install the module.